 Papal walking trails

-Its task is to mark the trails and organise numerous rallies, meetings, and services that commemorate Pope John Paul II.
+In Małopolska Region there are a number of trails and routes that commemorate the Polish Pope, Karol Wojtyła.
+To fulfi l the plea of St. John Paul II expressed in the words Pilnujcie mi tych szlaków… – look after these trails for me, a special foundation was established.
+Its task is to mark the trails and organise numerous rallies, meetings, and services that commemorate Pope St. John Paul II.
 Trails running through the region are marked with special signs (yellow crosses) and furnished with information boards.
 The first Papal Trail to be established in Poland was a spontaneous initiative that followed the visit of John Paul II to the Tatras in 1983, long before any other route of its kind was established.
 It is the yellow waymarked trail from then PTTK shelter in the Chochołowska clearing up the Jarząbcza valley.
 This trail runs parallel to the regular red trail to Trzydniowiański Wierch.
 The first of the papal trails ends in the place the Pope reached during that short hike; the event and place are commemorated by a plaque.

 Papal Trails in the Pieniny Mountains: the walking trail from Prehyba (1175m) along the Sielski stream to Szlachtowa commemorates the route that Karol Wojtyła covered a number of times, including on skis in winter, and the water route in the ravines of the Pieniny, along which the future Pope traversed the famous Dunajec Gorge in a canoe.